Hypnotherapy for Bruxism

 Case study in using hypnotherapy for Bruxism

 He cited that in 2000 Simon and Lewis had conducted some experiments using biofeedback and comparing against hypnosis.
-They discovered patients treated with hypnosis showed an average 27% decrease in pain scores, They also discussed evidence “indicating that a carefully constructed hypnotic induction with posthypnotic suggestions for symptom control would be more effective than general relaxation.”
+They discovered patients treated with hypnosis showed an average 27% decrease in pain scores.
+As a result, they discussed evidence “indicating that a carefully constructed hypnotic induction with posthypnotic suggestions for symptom control would be more effective than general relaxation.”

-If you clench your teeth and you have dental problems, aching jaw and/or headaches then hypnotherapy can help – call me on 07508 658934 to book a consultation in Oxford, Abingdon, or Bampton, and we can take it from there.
+If you clench your teeth and you have dental problems, aching jaw and/or headaches then hypnotherapy can help.
+Call me on 07508 658934 to book a consultation in Oxford, Kingston Bagpuize, Abingdon, or Bampton, and we can take it from there.
+Also see Anxiety